 (BCBSA), Premera offers Blue-branded health care coverage including group and individual PPO, HMO, and consumer-directed plans, as well as Medicare supplemental, dental, vision, and prescription drug coverage.
 Its health care networks encompass some 27,000 health care providers and 100 hospitals.
-The not-for-profit Premera also operates several for-profit subsidiaries offering non-Blue health, life, and disability insurance in the Western US.
+The not-for-profit Premera also operates several for-profit subsidiaries offering non-Blue health, life, and disability insurance in the western US.

 , Premara is able to offer BlueCard coverage to members of its Blue-branded plans traveling in the US and abroad.
 In the non-Blue realm, Premera's LifeWise Health Plan units offer health plans in Oregon and Washington, and its LifeWise Assurance business provides life and disability coverage in eight states.

 Sales and Marketing

 Though its other operating subsidiaries have largely remained profitable, Premera has struggled with losing members in core markets because of increasing competition, as well as tough economic conditions and high unemployment rates.
 The company is working to reverse the trend by introducing new health plans.
 In 2014 the company partnered with

 In 2013, as part of its mission to provide innovative programs focused on wellness and prevention, Premera teamed up with

-Founded in 1998 through the merger of Medical Service Corporation, a Blue plan covering eastern Washington founded in 1933, and Blue Cross of Washington and Alaska, which was founded in 1945.
+Premera was founded in 1998 through the merger of Medical Service Corporation, a Blue plan covering eastern Washington founded in 1933, and Blue Cross of Washington and Alaska, which was founded in 1945.
 For several years (starting in 2002), Premera attempted to convert into a for-profit company; it finally abandoned the plan in 2007 after the state's insurance commissioner and Washington health care providers continued to oppose the move.